mahjabin-rashmi/resume/README.md

-# this is my 1st repo
+# This is my resume.Hope u like it.